Experienced Springfield Estate Planning Attorneys Ready To Serve You

 – Thomas C.

-The tools we most frequently use for estate planning are wills, trusts of various types, and powers of attorney.
+The tools that our lawyers most frequently use for estate planning are wills, trusts of various types, and powers of attorney.

+A will is a legally binding document that provides instructions to your family on how to distribute your assets when you’re gone.
 Writing a valid will is one of the primary ways to ensure that your assets are distributed according to your desires after you die.
-Wills must meet certain requirements in Tennessee:
+Wills must meet certain requirements in Tennessee.

 - They must be executed by a person of sound mind;